Xeckt/reggie/README.md

 r.Key = registry.LOCAL_MACHINE
 r.Path = `System\CurrentControlSet`
 ```
 From here you have few options.
-Reggie can enumerate through the subkey names for you from the provided location above, but we will take advantage
+Reggie can enumerate through the subkey names for you such as the provided location above, but we will take advantage
 of the `GetSubKeysValues()` function.
 Which will populate the `SubKeys` map in our struct with the specified registry locations
 key data.
 ```go